 Using Data Feeds on StarkNet

 StarkNet is a permissionless decentralized ZK-Rollup operating as an L2 network over Ethereum.
-Unlike other Ethereum L2 networks, StarkNet uses Cairo as its smart contract language.
+Unlike other Ethereum L2 networks, StarkNet is not EVM-compatible and uses Cairo as its smart contract language.
 Chainlink Data Feeds are available on the StarkNet testnet as Cairo smart contracts.

 You can read Chainlink Data Feeds on StarkNet using an on-chain contract that you compile and deploy.
 Alternatively, you can read the data feed off-chain without a StarkNet account.
 You can complete these steps using only the StarkNet CLI commands, but the example scripts demonstrate how to compile, deploy, and interact with StarkNet contracts programmatically.
 StarkNet.js, HardHat, and the StarkNet Hardhat Plugin simplify the processes, which normally require you to keep track of your class hashes and ABI files.
 See https://docs.starknet.io/ for more information about writing and compiling Cairo contracts for StarkNet.